temporalio/documentation/docs/jargon-mesh.md

 ## Retry Policy

-Retry Policies instruct the Temporal system on how to retry a Workflow Execution failure or an Activity Execution failure.
+A Retry Policy instructs the Temporal Server on how to retry a Workflow Execution failure or an Activity Execution failure.

 - A retry is when an execution is tried again from the very beginning.
 - Workflow Executions **do not** start with a default Retry Policy, and therefore **do not** retry by default.
-- Activity Executions **do** start with a default Retry Policy.
+- Activity Executions **do** start with a default Retry Policy and therefore retry by default.
-- Custom Retry Policies must be provided an execution is started.
+- A custom Retry Policy must be provided when an execution is started.

 :::note

-Retry Policies are not required when starting executions.
-By default, Workflow Executions **do not** have a Retry Policy.
-Retrying Workflow Executions is a use-case specific.
+Workflow Executions should only be retried in specific scenarios, such as the following:

-- [Cron  Workflows](#cron-schedule) or some other stateless always-running Workflow Executions that benefit from retries.
+- Cron  Workflows or some other stateless always-running Workflow Executions that benefit from retries.

-There are scenarios when not a single Activity but rather the whole part of a Workflow should be retried on failure.
-For example, a media encoding Workflow that downloads a file to a host, processes it, and then uploads the result back to storage.
+- File processing or media encoding Workflow Executions that download files to a host.

 :::

+The following settings make up a Retry Policy:

 ### Initial Interval

 - **Description**: Amount of time that must elapse before the first retry occurs.
-  There is no default value and one must be supplied if a Retry Policy is provided.
+  The default value is 1 second.
 - **Use-case**: This is used as the base interval time for the backoff coefficient to multiply against.

 ### Backoff Coefficient